UKCloud/documentation/articles/vmware/vmw-faq.md

 ### Do you have a Key Management System (KMS) for activating Windows?

 Yes, a step-by-step guide on configuring and using this service is included in [*How to license Windows VMs using the UKCloud Key Management Server*](vmw-how-setup-kms.md).
-There are additional supporting documents regarding the registration on VMs targeting the UKCloud KMS.

 ### How do I control a VM?